Ihorombe

 Ihorombe is a region in Madagascar.
-It borders Haute Matsiatra region in north, Atsimo-Atsinanana in east, Anosy in south and Atsimo-Andrefana in west.
+It borders the Haute Matsiatra region to the north, the Atsimo-Atsinanana region to the east, the Anosy region to the south, and the Atsimo-Andrefana region to the west.
 The capital is Ihosy and the population was 418,520 in 2018.
 The area of Ihorombe is 26391 km2 and it has one of the lowest population densities of the Malagasy regions.